Let’s face it.

 Your words have to be brilliant.
 Well-researched.
 Engaging.

-And getting people to actually read those words is another battle.
+And getting people to actually read those powerful words is another battle.

 Sure, you can send your post out to your followers and subscribers.
 They’ll love it and share it, bringing in a little more traffic.